hackoregon/linux-laptop-setup/virtual-machine-creation/README.md

 # Making an Ubuntu Server Virtual Machine for Hack Oregon in VirtualBox

 ## Creating a virtual machine
 1. You will need to be connected to the internet.
-Install VirtualBox if you haven't already.
+Install VirtualBox 5.0 or later if you haven't already.
 2. Download the Ubuntu 16.04.1 LTS server ISO file from http://releases.ubuntu.com/16.04.1/ubuntu-16.04.1-server-amd64.iso
 3. Open VirtualBox.
 Create a virtual machine.
     * Call it "Hack Oregon Base".